Last Updated: May 15th, 2018

-- The client establishes a TLS-secured connection to the server.
+1. The client establishes a TLS-secured connection to the server.

-- The client securely sends its username and password to the server.
+2. The client securely sends its username and password to the server.

-- The server looks up the salt and derived key associated with the username it received from the client.
+3. The server looks up the salt and derived key associated with the username it received from the client.

-- The server derives a key using the password it received from the client and the salt it just looked up.
+4. The server derives a key using the password it received from the client and the salt it just looked up.

-- If the newly-derived key matches the derived key stored in the database, authentication succeeds.
+5. If the newly-derived key matches the derived key stored in the database, authentication succeeds.

-The idea behind key derivation is that if someone steals our database some day, each individual password is both unreadable to them (not stored in plaintext) and unusable to them for authentication purposes (what they've stolen is never sent to us directly by clients).
-The best method of breaking a derived key is therefore to brute force all possible password combinations, which should take a large enough amount of time that customers should have a chance to change their password(s).
+We use key derivation so that individual passwords are unreadable by intruders (because the passwords are not stored in plaintext) and unusable for authentication purposes (because keys stored in the database are never sent to us directly by clients).
+The best method of breaking a derived key is therefore to brute force all possible password combinations, which should take a large enough amount of time that customers should have a chance to change their password(s) in the event of a security breach.
 We have the ability to increase the number of PBKDF2 rounds transparently to you, and we will continue to increase the rounds as our hardware improves, ensuring we maintain a reasonable balance between security and server performance.

 When you choose to store third-party account information on Cerulean's servers, we first encrypt it with the AES cipher in CBC mode.
 The initialization vector is randomly generated by a cryptographically strong pseudorandom number generator and plaintext is padded according to PKCS #7.
 As a result of this encryption, in the event that you lose your Trillian Password you will also lose any stored third-party account information and need to recreate it.

-We've chosen to use the same PBKDF2 key derivation method discussed in Section 5.1 for the purpose of generating a 256-bit AES key.
+We've chosen to use the same PBKDF2 key derivation method discussed in Section 2.6 for the purpose of generating a 256-bit AES key.
 When Trillian derives a key from your Trillian Password, 52 bytes of total data are derived.
-The first 20 bytes of data are stored on our servers and used for authentication as discussed in Section 5.1.
+The first 20 bytes of data are stored on our servers and used for authentication as discussed in Section 2.6.
 The next 32 bytes are used as an AES key by clients and are not stored on our servers.